 Encourage your team to volunteer

-"Millenials embrace charitable volunteerism and gravitate towards businesses that reward and esteem community involvement," said Charley Polachi, managing partner of Polachi Access Executive Search.
+"Millennials embrace charitable volunteerism and gravitate toward businesses that reward and esteem community involvement," said Charley Polachi, managing partner of Polachi Access Executive Search.
 "Make social good a goal, not a chore."

-Polachi, who regularly works with startup companies, recommended setting aside identified days for volunteer work, or offer paid time off to staff members who want to pursue philanthropic activities.
-Even if you have to start small, such as getting involved with a local school event, your charitable efforts won't go unnoticed.
+Polachi, who regularly works with startups, recommended setting aside identified days for volunteer work, or offering paid time off to staff members who want to pursue philanthropic activities.
+Even if you must start small, such as getting involved with a local school event, your charitable efforts won't go unnoticed.